Updated June 2, 2026

 LinkedIn is the primary distribution channel for executive content, and its algorithm rewards early engagement velocity — the likes, comments, and shares a post receives in its first two to four hours determine how broadly LinkedIn distributes it to second- and third-degree connections.
 This makes the timing of the initial post disproportionately important.
 LinkedIn's own platform data and third-party research consistently identify Tuesday through Thursday as the highest-engagement days, with specific peak windows at 8-10am (pre-meeting, morning commute) and 5-6pm (end of workday) in the audience's primary timezone.

-Of LinkedIn's 1.2 billion members as of 2026, 65 million are identified as decision-makers — and this segment skews heavily toward mid-week, business-hours engagement.
-(Source: LinkedIn 2026 via Cognism.)
-For executives whose primary target audiences span multiple time zones, US Eastern time is typically the best default anchor, as it captures the largest concentration of B2B decision-makers at overlap hours with both European and West Coast audiences.
-LinkedIn also shows that executives — not company pages — generate 24x the engagement rate on comparable content, meaning timing an executive's direct post to hit peak engagement windows has outsized compounding effects compared to timing a brand page post.
+LinkedIn now reports more than 1.3 billion members, and its decision-maker segment skews heavily toward mid-week, business-hours engagement.
+For executives whose primary target audiences span multiple time zones, US Eastern time is typically the best default anchor, as it captures a large concentration of B2B decision-makers at overlap hours with both European and West Coast audiences.
+Posts from individual executives also tend to outperform company-page posts on comparable content, meaning timing an executive's direct post to hit peak engagement windows can have outsized compounding effects compared to timing a brand page post.

 Monday morning posts benefit from "weekend catch-up" reading behavior but face algorithm disadvantages because competitors also crowd this window.
 Friday posts consistently underperform — LinkedIn engagement drops sharply after 3pm on Fridays as decision-makers disengage from professional content before the weekend.
 Unless a Friday post is tied to a breaking news event that itself is driving traffic, default to Tuesday-Thursday for all organic LinkedIn publishing.